zouw2/EVE/README.md

 # EVE

 Note: EVE is still under active development.
 A fantastic version will be up soon.
-If you would like to test EVE, please contact or use the `dev-models` branch:
+If you would like to test EVE, please use the `dev-models` branch or contact:

 - Wei Zou, zouw2@gene.com
 - Andrew Chang, changc25@gene.com